Snowman-30/YouTube-Clone/README.md

 2. Search Bar: Styled to mimic YouTube’s UI

-3. Logo: Replicated the functionality of being clickable and navigating to the homapage of youtube.com
+3. Logo: Replicated the functionality of being clickable and navigating to the homepage of youtube.com

+4. Sidebar: Buttons that help you navigate.
 <br>

 # 🛠️ Built With